The Bottom Line on Sulfites in Wine

 Should I Be Concerned About Sulfites in Wine?

-If you have sensitivity to sulfites in foods such as french fries, cured meats, cheese, and canned soup you should absolutely try to sulfite-free wines.
-Or, just eliminate wine altogether (especially if you are doing an elimination diet).
+If you have a sensitivity to sulfites in foods such as french fries, cured meats, cheese, and canned soup, you should try to sulfite-free wines.
+Or, eliminate wine (especially if you are doing an elimination diet).
 Fortunately, several natural wines do not use sulfites in processing.
 These wines can taste a lot different than what you’re used to, but some are fantastic!

 Get The Book!